AbhiramRavula/AbhiramRavula/README.md

 - 🎮 Built a **3D combat racing game** in Unity with FSM-powered NPC AI (enemies that actually *think*)
 - 👑 Former **President, TechTycoons IT Club** — organized events & a hackathon with 50+ participants
 - 🏅 **Oracle Cloud Infrastructure Foundations Associate** certified
-- 🌏 Open to **GenAI · Full-Stack · Frontend** roles — remote or Hyderabad
+- 🌏 Open to **GenAI · Full-Stack · UNITy dev• Frontend** roles — remote or Hyderabad

 ---